thanuwasmith/bomberthanuwa/README.md

 ## Usage:

-Run These Commands To Run JE Bomber
+Run These Commands To Run MRT Bomber

 ### > For Termux: